sbt/website/src/sphinx/Howto/logging.md

 When a command is run, more detailed logging output is sent to a file than to the screen (by default).
-This output can be recalled for the command just executed by running last.
+This output can be recalled for the command just executed by running `last`.

-For example, the output of run when the sources are uptodate is:
+For example, the output of `run` when the sources are uptodate is:

 ``` {.sourceCode .console}
 > run